-- 7.1 Trainers must stand down from their working roster of any staff member who is diagnosed and has not yet fully recovered or is suspected of having COVID-19. - 7.2 Where a trainer or staff member who is stood down under clause 7.1 they must self-isolate. - 7.3 A trainer or member of staff who is suspected of having contracted COVID-19 must self-isolate, contact their GP, follows Ministry of Health advice and assist in contact tracing if required to do so.
+- 7.1 Trainers must stand down from their working roster of any staff member who, or him or herself if they: - 7.1.1 Answers 'yes' to any of the questions in the Health Screening Questionnaire, attached to this Directive. - 7.1.2 Is diagnosed and has not yet fully recovered or is suspected of having COVID- - 7.2 Where a trainer or staff member who is stood down under clause 7.1 they must self-isolate - 7.3 A trainer or member of staff who is suspected of having contracted COVID-19 must self-isolate, contact their GP, follows Ministry of Health advice and assist in contact tracing if required to do so.